boxspaced/entity-manager/README.md

 ## Advanced usage

-Please see the [examples](examples/) provided for advanced usage e.g. custom mapper strategies.
+- Please see the [examples](examples/) provided for advanced usage including custom mapper strategies.
+- For more advanced queries such as joins and self referencing, please see the [SelectTest](tests/SelectTest.php) unit test.